Click-through rate (CTR) is a crucial metric in site search optimization.

-Click-through rate (CTR) is a crucial metric in site search optimization.
-It measures the number of clicks a user makes on search results divided by the number of times the search results were displayed.
+In essence, CTR is the number of clicks a user makes on search results divided by the number of times the search results are displayed.
+In other words, it measures how effectively a site search engine delivers relevant results.

 This article will explore the importance of CTR in site search optimization and provide tips on improving CTR in site search.